hashicorp/terraform-provider-aws/website/docs/index.html.markdown

   URL constructed from the `region`.
 It's typically used to connect to custom KMS endpoints.

+* `lambda` - (Optional) Use this to override the default endpoint URL constructed from the `region`.
+It's typically used to connect to custom Lambda endpoints.

+* `r53` - (Optional) Use this to override the default endpoint URL constructed from the `region`.
+It's typically used to connect to custom Route53 endpoints.

 * `rds` - (Optional) Use this to override the default endpoint URL constructed from the `region`.
 It's typically used to connect to custom RDS endpoints.